 Living with the Device

-The Synergy is a nonrechargeable device.
 Melanie needed her neurostimulator on all day, every day.
 As a result, she went through several devices, each in about a year and a half.
-Given her high power needs, Melanie's pain management physician recommended the Restore® rechargeable neurostimulator.
+Given her high power needs, Melanie's pain management physician recommended a rechargeable neurostimulator.